TT pistol: Service history

-A Soviet junior political officer armed with a Tokarev TT-33 Service Pistol.
+Kombat, a famous photograph of a Soviet junior political officer armed with a Tokarev TT-33 service pistol.

 The TT-33 was primarily issued to officers, though some enlisted non-commissioned officers and specialists (such as snipers) were also issued with handguns as well.
 Cavalry units carried the Nagant 1895 revolver instead, since the lack of an external safety on the TT pistol presented a risk to both horse and rider.

 While the TT-33 was used in small numbers during the Spanish Civil War, the first major use of the Tokarev pistol was during the Winter War against Finland.
-The Finns managed to capture a number of TT-33 pistols and PPD submachine guns, which they used until they ran out 7.62 mm Tokarev ammunition.
+The Finns managed to capture a number of TT-33 pistols and PPD submachine guns, which they used until they ran out of 7.62 mm Tokarev ammunition.

-During World War II, both the Germans and the Finns made use of captured TT-33 pistols, though the former had the advantage of making use of the 7.63×25mm Mauser cartridge, which can be loaded in TT pistols (though the 7.62×25mm Tokarev cannot be fired in weapons chambered for the 7.63 mm round due the increased pressure of the Soviet cartridge).
+During World War II, both the Germans and the Finns made use of captured TT-33 pistols, though the former had the advantage of making use of the 7.63×25mm Mauser cartridge, which can be loaded in TT pistols (though the 7.62×25mm Tokarev cannot be fired in weapons chambered for the 7.63 mm round due to the increased pressure of the Soviet cartridge).
 Captured pistols were re-issued to German troops as the Pistole 615(r).

 After the war, the TT-33 was gradually replaced in Soviet military and police service by the Makarov pistol, though some pistols remained in use into the 21st century.
 China, North Korea, and Vietnam received substantial number of TT-33s and used them alongside Chinese-made copies during the Korean War and Vietnam War.
 Surplus Soviet pistols were also supplied in quantity to African countries as military aid.
 According to Thompson, over 60 countries used TT-33 pistols, with eight countries mass producing TT-33 copies or pistols based on the Tokarev design.
 Some insurgent groups in the Middle East also managed to obtain a large number of pistols, including some Hungarian-made Tokagypt 58s originally intended to arm the Nasser regime after the Eisenhower administration refused to sell arms to Egypt.
 Tokagypt 58s were a staple of the Red Army Faction arsenal, and founding members Ulrike Meinhof and Andreas Baader were taught how to shoot at an Arab training camp in Jordan with Tokagypts.
 Armed groups in Spain and Portugal such as the ETA and FP-25 also obtained a large number of Tokagypts.

-During the Soviet-Afghan War, the Afghan mujahideen made use of pistols captured from the Soviets and Khyber Pass copies of the Tokarev and Makarov obtained from Pakistan as well.
+During the Soviet–Afghan War, the Afghan mujahideen made use of pistols captured from the Soviets and Khyber Pass copies of the Tokarev and Makarov obtained from Pakistan as well.